There seems little doubt that prioritisation is a leader’s friend – until it gets in the way.

 Prioritisation forces us to look again and really make informed choices.
 We need to be strategic about when to give 100%, rather than waste effort on less important tasks.
 Deep down, we know that cherry-picking that one thing we love to do, or trying to clear out small, urgent things before we tackle the big beast that will really make a difference, is not the way forward.

 Being able to prioritise is also associated with a whole host of benefits:

 - lower stress and a better work-life balance

-- that warm feeling of accomplishment when we tick things off that to-do list.
+- that warm feeling of accomplishment when we tick things off our to-do list

 When prioritisation can get in the way

 In their book Algorithms to Live, Brian Christian and Tom Griffiths explore some thorny contemporary conundrums by asking in each case “what would a computer do?”.
 Like humans, even computers can get overwhelmed by the sheer weight of tasks, and they’re no better than we are at multi-tasking.
 Might the computer science of scheduling give us some insights into the very human issue of how best to manage our time?
 Christian gives the example of a familiar challenge we all face: the email inbox.

 Prioritisation might suggest that we should scan our inboxes to identify and tackle those messages that are most important.
 The danger of this approach is that we might spend more time scanning and prioritising than actually answering emails, making it a less efficient approach than simply working through messages in chronological order or even completely randomly.
 Sometimes, giving up on doing things in the perfect order may be the key to actually getting them done.

 Like all models and processes, the trick to prioritisation is to understand when you need to plan and when you need to do.
 When prioritisation becomes more than simply a means to an end, it can become the source of distraction rather than a call to action.